 Commissariat à l’Energie Atomique et aux énergies alternatives (CEA) –

 CEA is a French government-funded technological research organisation.
 The CEA is active in four main areas: low-carbon energies, defense and security, technologies and health technologies.
 In each of these fields, the CEA maintains a cross-disciplinary culture of engineers and researchers, building on the synergies between fundamental and technological research.

-CEA will propose Workpackage Coordination, collect and analyze existing rural business models, supporting the criteria definition and analyzing existing rural BM, task leader of the benchmark study on rural business model in Europe, support french pilot action to define business model and circular BM, and for implementation.
+CEA proposes Workpackage Coordination, collect and analyze existing rural business models, supporting the criteria definition and analyzing existing rural BM, task leader of the benchmark study on the rural business model in Europe, support french pilot action to define the business model and circular BM, and for implementation.
 Workshop animation to gather stakeholder in support for French pilot, support to deploy guideline by animating local community through the circular living lab toolbox, and for the implementation of the guidelines, and translation.

 E35 will mainly contribute by providing data and information for the analysis of existing business models at local level in Reggio Emilia territory.
 E35 will also contribute in identifying weaknesses and challenges of existing rural business models, according to the local context, and will contribute to the benchmarking study according to the input provided by the coordinator.

 E35 contributes to the definition and implementation of Reggio Emilia living lab and to the analysis of the technique to be developed, identifying implementation challenges responding to the local context, according to the specificity of the territory, to the stakeholders involved and to the applicable legislation, contributing also to the feasibility assessment.

 Federal Institute of Agricultural Economics, Rural and Mountain Research (BAB) – Austria